riobairdnahibernian/riobairdnahibernian.github.io/content/donations.md

 Please consider donating to our mission - we are a Not For Profit Charity registered with the NY State - this means you can use your generosity to reduce your tax imprint and know that your donation will go to funding the Center and its Mission.

+To make a donation visit XXXXXXX

-For more information please visit the Mission Statement Page
+To learn more about the Center and its work, visit the Mission Page.

 The Center for Sympathetic Intelligence - where ##bringing depth## to life is is our mission.